Zathura: A Space Adventure: Cast

-Additionally, John Alexander performed as the Robot, Derek Mears as Lead Zorgon, and Douglas Tait, Joe Bucaro, and Jeff Wolfe, portray individual Zorgons.
+Additionally, John Alexander performed the Robot, Derek Mears performed the Lead Zorgon, and Douglas Tait, Joe Bucaro, and Jeff Wolfe portray the individual Zorgons.

 Production

-Director Jon Favreau acknowledged the influence of other films saying Zathura had some bits like Star Wars, Indiana Jones, Battle Beyond the Stars, and Superman.
-Favreau was aware of Dax Shepard from the TV series Punk'd but was convinced to cast him because Mike Judge put him in Idiocracy and because of his background in improvisation with The Groundlings that Will Ferrell had also come out of.
+Director Jon Favreau acknowledged the influence of other films, saying Zathura had some bits like Star Wars, Indiana Jones, Battle Beyond the Stars, and Superman.
+Favreau was aware of Dax Shepard from the television series Punk'd, but was convinced to cast him because director Mike Judge cast him in Idiocracy and because of his background in improvisation with the Groundlings that Will Ferrell, star of the Favreau-helmed Elf, had also come out of.

 Favreau preferred to use practical effects instead of computer generated imagery (CGI) in the film.
 He said, "it's so fun to actually shoot real spaceships or have a real robot running around on the set, or real Zorgons built by Stan Winston.
 It gives the actors, especially young actors, so much to work off of".
-Dax Shepard, who plays the astronaut, said he would not have been interested in doing the film if the effects had been CGI-based.
+Shepard said he would not have been interested in doing the film if the effects had been CGI-based.
 Actress Kristen Stewart enjoyed the on-set effects, saying, "When we harpooned walls and ripped them out, we were really doing it.
 When there was a fire on set, there was really fire," and that "[t]he only green screen I was ever involved with was for getting sucked out into the black hole."
 The exteriors for the house were filmed at Oaklawn Avenue, South Pasadena.